PlanBee-dev/ouludevmeetup-presentation/slides.md

 ---

 # Vitest
+We use only blazingly fast stuff, you know it!

 Testing library which recently got it's 10000th star on GitHub!

-We use only blazingly fast stuff, you know it!
+Vitest is extremely fast compared to other frameworks like Jest or Mocha.
+It launches tests in parallel to optimize performance

+Vitest tests can run in node, browsers and other environments.
+This flexibility allows testing universal codebases.